arp242/arp242.net/_posts/2016-09-04-yaml_probably_not_so_great_after_all.markdown

 > YAML is easily readable by humans.

 True only if you stick to a small subset.
-The full set is quite complex – much *more* so than XML or JSON.
+The full set is complex – much *more* so than XML or JSON.

 > YAML data is portable between programming languages.